Did you know that for every RM4 that you spend on Google Ads Malaysia, you could earn up to RM32 in return?

-In this guide, we will discuss more on search campaigns as it is one of the commonly used campaign types.
+In this guide, we will discuss primarily Google Ads search campaigns as it is one of the best paid ad campaigns.

 Now that you know the definition of Google Ads, let’s look at how Google Ads works.

-When your potential customer searches on the Google search engine, it crawls and analyzes the pool of advertisers bidding on the searched keyword or term.
-Google considers various factors of each ad, but these factors are the most important ones that you should be aware of:
+When your potential customer searches on Google, the search bots crawl and analyze the pool of advertisers bidding on the searched keyword or term.
+Google considers various factors in each ad, but these factors are the most important ones that you should be aware of: